surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 -  **Database Value** Refers database value.

-- **Parameter Name Field** Returns the field from global parameter. can be used in 3 different ways
+- **Parameter Name Field** Returns the field from global parameter it is applicable in 3 different ways

   **a)  Static value**